Trees & Natural Areas

 Signs of Emerald Ash Borer (EAB) infection include sparse leaves or dying branches, d-shaped exit holes on the ash tree, s-shaped notches under the tree bark and/or fallen leaves and dead branches on the tree.

-We encourage native species to enhance the habitat for nature’s wildlife while providing shade for visitors to our parks.
+A memorial tree or bench is a great way to memorialize a loved one or a special event.
+We encourage the planting of native species to enhance the habitat for nature's wildlife and to provide shade for visitors to our parks.